 If I may briefly back up in time: I think that much of what has happened began in the 50s when we took God for granted.
 After all, we won the war and our manifest destiny was sealed in history.
-A church could be built on any street corner and filled to capacity by the next weekend; be hired by any company and one could work there until retirement, which meant moving to the mountains to watch the fish jump or the leaves change.
+A church could be built on any street corner and filled to capacity by the next weekend; be hired by any company and one could work there until retirement, which meant moving to the beach or the mountains to watch the fish jump or the leaves change while living in comfort.

 What happened?
 Did we move so far away from God that we left Him out of the equation?
 Did we, in our sophistication, intellect and control, decide to visit Him on Christmas, Easter and special occasions so He would continue to bless our success?

 Perhaps, and only time will tell, we are like the exiles addressed by Isaiah.
 We are like the dry bones of Ezekiel's time.
 Have we finally learned and are we waiting for the words, "Be comforted my people!
 I am building a highway in the desert.
 It will be straight and it will lead you home.
 You have suffered enough!"?